apinanetcov/intune-app-factory/README.md

 3. Require manual approval before production deployment.
 4. Upload the application to Microsoft Intune.
 5. Assign the application to a pre-defined Entra ID / Intune group.
+6. Automatically monitor WinGet-managed applications for new versions

 This approach ensures all applications are validated before being made available to users and provides a consistent deployment experience across the organization.